Skip to main content

 The Mental Health Services Time Series Dashboard provides time series data for a number of key metrics within the publication with data dating back to April 2016.
 The dashboard also presents visuals for the demographic breakdowns alongside a small number of metrics shown at CCG / Sub ICB level.

 The underlying data has also been made available in CSV format.
-Please refer to 'MHSDS Monthly: Time Series Data for Selected MHSDS Measures, April 2016 to Performance January 2025 CSV' available under 'Resources'.
+Please refer to 'MHSDS Monthly: End of Year Final Time Series Data for Selected MHSDS Measures, April 2024 to March 2025 CSV' available under 'Resources'.

 This tool is in Microsoft Power BI which does not fully support all accessibility needs.
 If you need further assistance, please contact us for help.